algebra2boy/React102/Project/breweries_part2/README.md

 Submitted by: Yongye Tan

-This web app: **insert description**
+This web app: This brew app adds more visualization and detail pages to the brew data.

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

 - [x] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
-- [ ] **Clicking on an item in the list view displays more details about it**
+- [x] **Clicking on an item in the list view displays more details about it**
-- [ ] **Clicking on an item has a direct, unique link to that item's detail view page**
+- [x] **Clicking on an item has a direct, unique link to that item's detail view page**

 The following **optional** features are implemented:

-- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
+- [x] The site's customized dashboard contains more contÍent that explains what is interesting about the data
-- [ ] The site allows users to toggle between different data visualizations
+- [x] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] Add resuable navbar and home button to be displayed across different view

 ## Video Walkthrough